aregsar/aregsarblog/blog/2020/laravel-app-with-mail-server-in-docker/index.md

 ## Step 3: Add the email verification middleware

+In order to make sure routes that need validated email will block access to the route if the authenticated user has not validated their email we need to add the `verified` middleware to those routes to protect them.

+So in this final step we will add the middleware to the home controller which will check any requests to routs mapped the home controller to see if the user has verified their email.

+If not the middleware will redirect to a page indicating that the user is not verified with an option to resent a verification email.

 Add the `verified` middleware to the middleware in the HomeController constructor:

 The modified version of the constructor should look like: